High Fidelity Design

 ceiling to manage acoustical reflections.
 Conversely,

-speaker system, to minimize acoustical reflections.
+system, to minimize acoustical reflections.
+In-wall

-In-wall custom designs distort both vertical and horizontal
+custom designs distort both vertical and horizontal

 - HiFi dictates speaker and listener placement at points well